Nathan Healy

 Frequently Asked Questions

-The biggest barrier to going solar has traditionally been upfront cost.
-Palmetto’s LightReach lease removes that barrier entirely — no upfront investment, one fixed monthly payment starting around $109/mo, and Palmetto handles all maintenance backed by a 90% Production Guarantee.
+The biggest barrier to going solar is often the upfront cost.
+Palmetto’s LightReach lease removes that barrier entirely — no upfront investment, a fixed monthly payment as low as $109/mo, and Palmetto handles all maintenance.
+Every LightReach plan includes a 90% Production Guarantee and a comprehensive protection program.

 Yes, solar panels can increase your home value in Wisconsin.
-Research from Zillow found that homes with solar panels sell for about 4.1% more than comparable homes without them.
-For a median-priced Wisconsin home, that could translate to thousands of dollars in added value.
+Research from Zillow shows that homes with solar panels sell for about 4.1% more than comparable homes without them.
+For a $300,000 home in Wisconsin, that could mean roughly $12,000 in added value.